bravegrumpy/merther/src/misunderstood/chapters/07_Decisions.md

 #### Arthur

 Arthur rapped on Leon&rsquo;s door.
-Leon had the best grasp of the Knights&rsquo; armour and weapon&rsquo;s needs.
+Leon had the best grasp of the Knights&rsquo; armor and weapon&rsquo;s needs.
 Some of the newer knights were starting to get on well with normal swords.

 In order to fill out his &ldquo;Distraction Unit&rdquo;, as he had been dubbing it, he would need Leon&rsquo;s assessment of the Knights&rsquo; needs.

-After a few moments of suffling, Leon opened the door just a crack.
+After a few moments of scuffling, Leon opened the door just a crack.

-&ldquo;How may I help you, Your Magesty?&rdquo; Leon said, with almost a quiver in his voice.
+&ldquo;How may I help you, Your Majesty?&rdquo; Leon said, with almost a quiver in his voice.

 This was *not* the reception he wanted from Leon.
 Leon should be watching as he took the maidenhead of each young girl in this city.
 He shouldn&rsquo;t be *ambivalent*.